Expunction | Nondisclosure

-Many people do not realize that completing deferred adjudication does not mean that the charges will disappear from your criminal record.
-You will not have a conviction for the offense, BUT the criminal charges will remain visible to anyone the checks until you obtain an order of non-disclosure.
+Completing deferred adjudication does not mean charges will disappear from your criminal record.
+You might not have a conviction, BUT the criminal charges will remain visible to anyone the checks your background, unless you obtain an order of non-disclosure or expunction.

-Whether it is an arrest, a conviction, or a criminal charge that has been dismissed after completing deferred adjudication, an arrest on your criminal record can have profound effects on your life and future.
-Despite the relevant circumstances or the eventual outcome, it can affect your ability to seek or maintain employment.
-It can affect your ability to apply for or keep a professional license.
+An arrest on your criminal record can have profound effects on your life and future.
+Despite the circumstances or outcome, it can affect your ability to obtain employment or pursue an education.
+It can also affect your ability to apply for or keep a professional license.
 It can even affect your ability to purchase or rent property.

 There is a lot of confusion about the difference between expunctions (Expungements) and non-disclosures.